Reading Time: 3 minutes

 • Islas del Rosario

-The 27 islands that make up the breathtaking Islas del Rosario are surrounded by the pure azure waters of the Caribbean.
-Coral reefs abound here for both avid scuba divers and amateurs, along with white sugar sand beaches, hiking trails, an aquarium and hotels.
+The pure azure waters of the Caribbean surround the 27 islands that make up the breathtaking Islas del Rosario.
+Coral reefs abound here for both avid scuba divers and amateurs, along with white sugar sand beaches, hiking trails, an aquarium, and hotels.

 1. Have Drinks During Sunset